 Table 6 presents an overview of the recommendations explained in detail through the remainder of the chapter.
 We have grouped each recommendation under the most relevant archetype, however many of the recommendations can be applied to multiple archetypes.
 For example we can assume that regardless the archetype, producers benefit from professionalization in larger economic clusters and from customer recognition of sustainable practices and quality.
-We also want to stress that along with the recommendations for enabling policies are a necessary and crucial part of any effort to raise the majority of smaller farmers out of poverty.
+We also want to stress that along with the recommendations on sourcing and pricing practices, the recommendations for enabling policies are a necessary and crucial part of any effort to raise the majority of smaller farmers out of poverty.